ietf-wg-alto/draft-alto-oam-yang/design.md

 The ALTO YANG module defined in this document has all the common building blocks for ALTO OAM.

+NOTE: So far, the ALTO YANG module only focuses on the ALTO server related configuration.
+The ALTO client related configuration will be added in a future version of the document.

 The container "alto-server" in the ALTO yang module contains all the configured and operational parameters of the adminstrated ALTO server instance.